 By fully engaging communities in the targeted settlements with the involvement of most members of the households in particular, women and youth and maintaining a gender balance in project activities to ensure participation of both men and women, social integration of the project outputs will be achieved.
 The participants are involved in development of plans/strategies, assessments, and monitoring of the project to ensure their interest in adaptation in the long term.
 The awareness raising and capacity enhancement of the households will also lead to long-lasting interest.
-Most importantly the increased resilience of communities and their infrastructure will reduce community vulnerabilities in the long run.
+Most importantly the increased resilience of communities and their infrastructure will reduce community vulnerabilities in the long run, e.g., -Activities under Component 3 on the capacity building and knowledge sharing will help the communities especially the vulnerable groups, particularly the women, elderly, persons with disability and the poor, to enhance their knowledge and work towards minimising the impacts of climate change and enhance adaptive persons with disabilities and other vulnerable groups ensuring the living standards are uplifted.

+apacity, and reduce overall vulnerability.
 Once the benefits to local, vulnerable communities are shared nationally, it is likely that other provincial/district authorities will also welcome adaptation initiatives for their communities.
-This will facilitate the up-scaling/out-scaling of project activities to other areas for vulnerable communities.
+This will facilitate the up-scaling/outscaling of project activities to other areas for vulnerable communities.